 Q: When is the deadline to apply?

-A: Registration begins Wednesday, October 8th at 12:30.
-Registration will close on Friday October 10th at 4:30pm.
-New this year instead of a registration waitlist everyone will get a confirmation email that they have applied - you will get an acceptance or waitlist email Wednesday Oct 15th.
+A: Registration begins Friday, October 2nd at 12:00 PM.
+Registration will close on Monday October 5th at 4:30 P.M.
+You will receive a confirmation email after applying, and on Monday October 12th you will get either an acceptance or waitlist email.

 Q: How many vendors will be accepted?

-A: Art Market is limited 275 artist vendors.
+A: Art Market is limited to 275 vendors.

 Q: Can I sell my work if I did not apply online?